anirudhmalik/sdk-tools-android/README.md

  ****

-Method two, start from scratch，git clone the source code, then patch it manually Why patch it manually? the main reason is the master branch is updated very quickly so the patch files may be incompatible
+Method two, start from scratch，git clone the source code, then patch it manually</br>
+Why patch it manually? the main reason is the master branch is updated very quickly, so the patch files may be incompatible

 ```bash